nhungnguyen-9/e-commerce-furniture/README.md

 ## Confirmation

 This website is a simple e-commerce platform based on NoiThatNhaXinh.
-It is created solely for learning purposes.

 ## Description